 Twitter chats are an easy way to network and build industry connections without the cost of a conference pass or even having to leave your desk.
 Additionally, they provide a platform for amplification and establishing authority in the industry, giving your company an edge in the thought leadership process.
-Twitter has 313 million monthly active users, giving your brand an enormous opportunity for exposure.
+Even with the recent decline, Twitter still has 321 million monthly active users, giving your brand an enormous opportunity for exposure.
 So, we’ve rounded up a top five list of our favorite and most helpful Twitter chats for inbound marketers.
 But first, let’s dig into how Twitter chats work.

 If you’re on Twitter, you’ve probably seen tweets that begin with a letter and number followed by a colon; e.g. ‘Q4:’ or ‘A2:’, etc. Twitter chats are conducted in a question and answer format, lead by a moderator that asks the questions from their Twitter handle.
 These typically happen weekly, and use a central hashtag for reference among the chat participants.
 The moderator poses a question with ‘Q1:’ followed by that central hashtag, and participants reply with ‘A1:’, their answer and the hashtag.
 This makes it easier for both the moderator and participants to track questions and even search other participants’ answers.

 Why should inbound marketers participate in Twitter chats?

 Once your social media team is confident and comfortable, they should consider adding these weekly chats to their strategy.
 As we mentioned before, they’re a great way to network with other marketing professionals and build influence in the community.
 Here are some of the reasons Twitter chats belong in your social media strategy:

 - Create exposure to build brand awareness while creating value for your online community

 - Grow your social media following while building a more engaged audience

 - Become a thought leader by creating a space where you can share your knowledge and allow other marketing professionals to collaborate, share ideas, and voice their opinions